MohanNalamalapu/AutoCorrecter/README.md

 ## 📄 Prerequisites

-- A vocabulary text file (e.g., `sample.txt`) with one or more words per line or paragraph.
+- A vocabulary text file (e.g., `final.txt`) with one or more words per line or paragraph.
 - All words should be **lowercase** and **newline-separated**.

 ---